Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Generalizations

 where $\text{SINR}_k(\u_k,\bW)$ is given in \eqref{SINR:ukW}.
 This transformation is the key of our proposed framework, which offers a simpler formulation with reduced dimensionality; see the discussions below \eqref{eqn:reformulate1}.

 \emph{\text{Step 2}}: The second step is to further simplify the objective function in \eqref{general2:0}, typically by introducing appropriate auxiliary variables.
 The approach for this step relies on the specific structure of the utility function under consideration.
-For example, fractional programming is employed to simplify the sum-rate objective function in \eqref{FP:sumrate}, and an auxiliary variable $\bY=\bU^\dagger \bG\bW$ is introduced in \eqref{minpower3} to simplify the QoS requirement.
+For example, FP is employed to simplify the sum-rate objective function in \eqref{FP:sumrate}, and an auxiliary variable ${\bV}=\bU^\dagger \bG\bW$ is introduced in \eqref{minpower3} to simplify the QoS requirement.

 \emph{\text{Step 3}}: The final step is to employ an ADMM framework to deal with the bilinear constraint \eqref{general2:1}.
-In particular, appropriate proximal terms can be introduced for specific variables to ensure the convergence of the proposed algorithm.
+In particular, appropriate proximal terms can be introduced for specific variables to ensure {theoretical convergence and improve numerical stability}.
 For efficient implementation, the objective function formulated in Step 2 should be simple with respect to each variable block.

 In addition to the sum-rate maximization and transmit power minimization problems considered in the previous sections, we next briefly discuss the application of the above framework to two other widely used utilities: max-min fairness and energy efficiency maximization.